otidev/otidev/README.md

 - **not ok**: The thing doesn't work or something along the lines of that.
 - **still**: If it's still it's alright

-I'm looking forward to programming with the Github community!!!11!
+I'm looking forward to programming with the Github community!!!11! :smile: